UOAF/OpenRadar/README.md

 (Optional - P2P)

 4. You can also use OpenRadar through Peer to Peer, this means you don't need BMS running or even installed.
-Instead you can use someone else's Tacview Real-Time Telemetry, tell them to open their chosen port (Default is 42674) to the internet on their router using their local address.
+Instead you can use someone else's Tacview Real-Time Telemetry, tell them to open their chosen port (Default is 42674) to the internet on their router using their local address, then connect with their public IP!

 ## Configuration & Customization
 When you run OpenRadar.exe, a config file will be generated in the same directory called "OpenRadar.toml"